HadockKali/battleye-user-mode-bypass/README.md

 DefCon42, Brit and haram <3

-    Also credits to the stupid BE team for not implementing a prevention-handler on theirs software.
+    Also credits to the stupid BE team for not implementing a prevention-handler on their software.

 ## Support